Smart Poi Android App

 https://www.circusscientist.com/2018/03/29/embedded-video-is-easy/

 Also new are backup images (4 banks of 5 images) which can be displayed if the WiFi is not working, and controlled from the app, or changed by switching the poi off and on again.
 I have an old slower Windows only version of the program for uploading these to the poi to test out here (untested on Windows 10, please let me know if it works!).
 Code will be uploaded to Github soon. *Uploading backup images is now part of the SmartPoi app.
 In 32px or 72px select upload.
 Up to 52 backup images now supported! ** UPDATE: sorry the Android uploading is not working correctly (image re-sizing error?).
-I compiled a new version of the desktop uploading software (for Linux only I’m afraid, email me if you need Windows version).
+I compiled a new version of the desktop uploading software (for Linux only I’m afraid, I am currently unable to compile for Windows or Mac).
 You can get that for 36px here or 72px here – it can upload 20 images, just drag and drop your pics (need to be 90 degrees rotated) onto the window, connect to Poi AP and press “Upload”.
-You need to extract it and run from the command line but it should work on any Linux distro (tested on Ubuntu and Arch)
+You need to extract it and run from the command line but it should work on any Linux distro (tested on Ubuntu and Arch).
+If you are on Mac or Windows, try running in a VM.

 Next up: the circuit